pau13-loop/DeLorean-Rental-OLOO-JS/README.md

 # Rent-a-car-OLOO-JS
 Implement the business logic of a Rent a car, create an ApiRestfull connected to MongoAtlas and implement the object composition.
 Introduction to linked objects by prototypes of JS

-# Install the required dependencies
+## Table of Contents

+## Dependencies

 ###### Production

-- node
-- npm
-- express
-- express-generator
 - cookie-parser
 - debug
+- dotenv
+- express
 - http-errors
 - jade
+- mongoose
 - morgan
+- node
+- npm
-- mongoose
+- express-generator

 ###### Development

+- cross-env
+- eslint
 - jest
-- eslint
 - nodemon
+- supertest

 # Node.js server